shmorri/docs-casa-prod/3.1.4/source/developer/rest-services.md

 - FORBIDDEN (403): This will arise when access was attempted to a protected endpoint but no token was passed.

 - UNAUTHORIZED (401): The token passed was invalid (it has expired for instance).
 To handle this, clients of the service should re-request an access token (e.g. with a refresh token), and retry accessing the endpoint.

+## JSON support

+Casa uses the RESTEasy 3.0 library (an implementation of JAX-RS 2.0 specification) internally.
+Developers are subject to Jackson 2.0 for JSON content marshalling (classes with `com.fasterxml` annotations).
+The jettison (JAXB) and the Jackson 1.9.x providers are not supported.